Orielsh/GymAPP/README.md

 ### trainee account have the least functional options
 if you used the seed file then you should login with this credentials:

+Admin:
    username: user@gmail.com
    password: Admin123!

-   for trainer account use:
+Trainer:
-   user2@gmail.com
+   username: user2@gmail.com
-   Trainer123!
+   password: Trainer123!

-   for trainee use:
+Trainee:
-   user3@gmail.com
+   username: user3@gmail.com
-   Trainee123!
+   password: Trainee123!

 # Technologies Used